Table of Contents

 Caring for a sick child is not easy and may need your attention 24*7.

-The physical effort may tire you out and make you irritable and frustrated over a period of time.
+The physical effort may tire you out and make you irritable and frustrated over a period.

 Pace yourself and get help from a caregiver.